 How to Create a PCB Schematic | Altium Designer

-There’s an important step creating your PCB layout: How to create a PCB schematic?
+There’s an important step creating your PCB layout: How to make a schematic?
 You might feel overwhelmed with all of the options, but don’t worry!
-Whether you’ve got decades of experience in your pocket or just starting your design or engineering career, your design begins with schematic capture.
-Below is a schematic capture and creation tutorial in Altium Designer, a top rated PCB editor program.
+Whether you’ve got decades of experience in your pocket or just starting your design or engineering career, your design begins with PCB schematic capture.
+Below is a schematic capture and creation tutorial in Altium Designer, a top rated PCB editor and schematic designer program.

 If you want to skip to different steps in our How to Make a PCB Schematic tutorial, just follow the links below: